MattRayWeinert/UCFBookstoreDBMS/README.md

 4. activation-1.1.1.jar - https://mvnrepository.com/artifact/javax.activation/activation/1.1.1

-  library that has features for looping html tags for tables
+  JavaBeans library that has features for looping html tags for tables

 ----------------------------------------------------------------------